syncfusion-content/javascript-docs/js/Diagram/Label.md

 {% include image.html url="/js/Diagram/Label_images/Label_img1.png" %}

-To explore more label properties, refer [Label Properties](/js/api/ejdiagram "members:nodes-labels").
+To explore more label properties, refer to [Label Properties](/js/api/ejdiagram "members:nodes-labels").

 ## Update Label at runtime

 The client side API `updateLabel` is used to update the labels at run time.

-The following code snippet illustrates how to change the label properties.
+The following code example illustrates how to change the label properties.

 {% highlight js %}